memfault/interrupt/_drafts/gdb-python-post.md

 If you are doing any type of ARM Cortex-M development, you are in luck, the [official ARM Embedded Toolchain](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads) publishes a GDB variant with Python enabled at `./bin/arm-none-eabi-gdb-py` in each release!

-To use it you just need python installed on your system (i.e On ubuntu, `apt-get install python2.7 python-dev` or on OSX at the moment, the pre-installed system python is used)
+To use it you just need Python installed on your system (i.e On ubuntu, `apt-get install python2.7 python-dev` or on OSX at the moment, the pre-installed system Python is used)

 ## Example Usage